 Leeds, Massachusetts, United States

-Change in Alcohol Craving during Experimental Sessions
+Change in Alcohol Craving During Experimental Sessions

 Craving will be measured via the Alcohol Craving Questionnaire - Short Form (ACQ-SF).
 The ACQ-SF comprises 12 items and is used to assess alcohol cravings among alcohol users in the current moment.
 Participants are asked to rate how much they agree or disagree with each statement, each regarding how they feel or think about alcohol in the moment.
 Each item is scored on a 7-point Likert scale that reflects their agreement on a scale of "strongly disagree" to "strongly agree".
+Total score is an average of responses to each of the 12 items with a range of scores from 1.00-7.00; A higher total score reflects higher craving for alcohol (worse clinical outcome), and a lower score reflects lower craving for alcohol (better clinical outcome).

-Change in Heart Rate Variability (HRV) during Experimental Sessions
+Change in Heart Rate Variability (HRV) During Experimental Sessions

 Heart rate variability (HRV), a physiological measure of arousal and shown to be a measure of stress reactivity and impacted by successful emotion regulation, will be assessed with a Biopac MP160 data acquisition unit with an ECG amplifier that allows for the measurement of HRV.